sergiye/MusicBeeTheme/readme.md

 # MusicBeeTheme

-*MusicBeeTheme is a theme for MusicBee player*
+*MusicBeeTheme is a themes for MusicBee player*
 - `sergiye` - light theme
 - `sergiyeDark` - dark theme
+- `sergiyeDarkGreen` - dark-green theme (experimental)

 ## What does it look like?